English (ENGL)

 ENGL 355 The Craft of Poetry (3 Credits)

-This is a writing course for students interested in doing advanced writing in poetry.
+This is a creative writing course for students interested in doing advanced work in poetry.
 The enrollment for this class is limited to 15 students.

 Pre-Requisite(s): ENGL 102; Co-Requisite: ENGL 219